sreekanth1990/devops2/README.md

-gitclone :how to down load source code from scm it take the source code from repository replicates to the local machine when clone the repository it clone the code with history also
+gitclone :how to down load source code from scm it take the source code from repository replicates to the local machine when clone the repository it clone the code with history also branches:when we create repository default create one master branch master branch must have well tested code when ever we have a new requirement or bugs first create one branch do that developement and testing on that branch that changes on a new branch to master branch